apache/spark/docs/sql-programming-guide.md

 This conversion can be done using one of two methods in a SQLContext:

 * `jsonFile` - loads data from a directory of JSON files where each line of the files is a JSON object.
-* `jsonRdd` - loads data from an existing RDD where each element of the RDD is a string containing a JSON object.
+* `jsonRDD` - loads data from an existing RDD where each element of the RDD is a string containing a JSON object.

 {% highlight scala %}
 // sc is an existing SparkContext.